python/cpython/Doc/howto/logging.rst

    2010-12-12 11:41:42,612 is when this event was logged.

-The default format for date/time display (shown above) is like ISO8601 or RFC 3339.
+The default format for date/time display (shown above) is like ISO8601 or :rfc:`3339`.
 If you need more control over the formatting of the date/time, provide a *datefmt* argument to ``basicConfig``, as in this example::

    import logging